aws-samples/aws-neptune-sagemaker-knowledge-graph-bert/README.md

-# Fine tune a Tensorflow 2 BERT model for named entity recognition and build a knowledge graph of extracted entities
+# Fine-tune a Tensorflow 2 BERT model for a custom named entity recognition and build a knowledge graph of extracted entities

 ## Background and motivation